Detection of Multiple Influential Observations on Model Selection: Methodology

-Having justified the large-sample distributions of $\tau_i$ and $\delta_i$, we now characterize the distributional properties of the de Finetti mixing measure $\mu_{\infty}$.
-In fact, an exchangeable sampling scheme from an elementary P\'{o}lya urn model with two colored balls indicates that $\mu_\infty$ is a beta distribution.
-However, if such sampling strategy is extended to a scheme with more than two colored balls, $\mu_\infty$ is a Dirichlet distribution \citep{lin2016}.
-Indeed, this result is not a mere coincidence: \cite{johnson1932} and \cite{zabell1982} showed that for an exchangeable sequence of discrete random variables $X_{[n]}$, if the predictive probability $\mathbb{P}(X_{n+1} \vert X_{[n]})$ has a specific linear form for any $n$, then $\mu_\infty$ is indeed the Dirichlet distribution.
-In fact, such an assumption on the mathematical structure of $\mathbb{P}(X_{n+1} \vert X_{[n]})$, denoted Johnson's ``sufficientness'' postulate, has its philosophical origin traced back to the Laplace's Rule of Succession for enumerative induction.
-The foregoing discussion of{}fers insight on characterizing the distributions of the de Finetti mixing measure $\mu_{\infty}$.
-We refer to \cite{wagenmakers2023} for a recent account.
+Having established the large-sample distributions of the DF(LASSO) and GDF measures, we next characterize the distributional properties of the de Finetti mixing measure $\mu_{\infty}$.
+Under an exchangeable sampling scheme from a basic P\'{o}lya urn model with two colored balls, $\mu_\infty$ follows a beta distribution.
+Extending such scheme to more than two colors yields a Dirichlet distribution.
+This connection is formalized in the works of \cite{johnson1932} and \cite{zabell1982}, who substantiated that for an exchangeable sequence of discrete random variables $\text{X}_{[n]}$, if the predictive probability $\mathbb{P}(\text{X}_{n+1}\mid \text{X}_{[n]})$ exhibits a linear form for all $n$, then $\mu_\infty$ is Dirichlet.
+This assumption, known as Johnson’s ``sufficientness'' postulate, traces philosophically back to Laplace's Rule of Succession for enumerative induction.
+These results collectively provide insight into the characterization of $\mu_{\infty}$.
+See \cite{wagenmakers2023} for a recent account.

-On the other hand, we recognize that Theorem~\ref{thm:tau_asymptotic}, Corollary~\ref{corollary:dflasso} and the dFRT are asymptotically justified, failing to hold for the finite exchangeable sequence of binaries $\xi_{[p]}$ \citep{diaconis1980}.
-Yet, the finite-sample variant of the dFRT [\emph{ibid.}, Theorem 3] reveals that when $p$ is large albeit finite, the distribution of the first $k$ elements of $\xi_{[p]}$ is in reasonable proximity to the de Finetti-type representation.
-This suggests that the binomials mixtures can be considered a proper approximation to the finite-sample distribution of $\tau_i$ in \eqref{gdf}.
+On the other hand, both the DFRT and Theorem~\ref{thm:tau_asymptotic} depend on asymptotic arguments and thus do not hold for the finite exchangeable sequence of binaries $\xi_{[p]}$ \citep{diaconis1980}.
+Nevertheless, the finite-sample variant of the DFRT [\emph{ibid.}, Theorem 3] shows that when $p$ is large but finite, the distribution of the first $k$ elements of $\xi_{[p]}$ remains close to the corresponding de Finetti-type representation.
+This suggests that binomial mixtures provide a reasonable approximation to the finite-sample distribution of $\tau_i$ in \eqref{gdf} for large, finite $p$.